omoz4real/ionic4wordpress/README.md

 # This Installation works on MacOS.
 Not yet tested on Windows and Linux.

-# Clone the project and change directory to the project directory
+# Clone the project and change your directory to the project directory
 $ git clone https://github.com/omoz4real/ionic4wordpress.git && cd ionicwordpress

 # Open posts.service.ts and change the baseURL to your wordpress website URL